PROBATE RULE 1: ADMINISTRATION AND GENERAL POLICIES

 I. DEADLINE FOR SUBMITTING PROPOSED ORDERS IN UNCONTESTED MATTERS

-K. CONTESTED MATTERS
+L. CONTESTED MATTERS

-L. APPROVED MATTERS
+M. APPROVED MATTERS

-O. WITHDRAWAL OF ATTORNEY OF RECORD
+P. WITHDRAWAL OF ATTORNEY OF RECORD

-P. COURT COMMUNICATION REGARDING RESTRAINING ORDERS
+Q. COURT COMMUNICATION REGARDING RESTRAINING ORDERS

-Q. PRIVACY REQUIREMENTS FOR DOCUMENTS FILED IN PROBATE MATTERS
+R. PRIVACY REQUIREMENTS FOR DOCUMENTS FILED IN PROBATE MATTERS

-R. COURT INVESTIGATOR REPORTS
+S. COURT INVESTIGATOR REPORTS

 The Probate Department will hear all matters concerning the Probate Code, or related matters, as well as adoptions, terminations of parental rights, name changes, minor's compromise matters, and mental health matters under the Lanterman Petris Short (LPS) Act.